esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/metadata.md

 > ## Sensitive data
 >
-> You cannot openly publish the sensitive data.
+> You cannot openly publish sensitive data.
 However, you can always publish **rich metadata** about your data.
 > Publishing metadata helps you to make clear under
 > which conditions the data can be accessed and how they may be reused.
 {: .callout}

+_AK: Could you provide an example from climate sciences?_

 {% include links.md %}